-We had met all the staff members of CHC by then, but not at individually.
-When the staff opened up the Pandora's box on community health through their classes, we had the opportunity to meet them and learn about their initiatives and areas of interest.
+We first met all the staff members of CHC by then, but not at a one to one level.
+When classes were held on various issues, they opened the Pandora's Box on community health and we had the opportunity to meet the staff members of CHC ask them about their initiatives and areas of interest.